alidcastano/alidcastano.com/content/articles/2019-12-22-LispSimple.md

 The `if` statement, for example, is a special form because the compiler needs to be instructed to conditionally evaluate an expression; the `when` statement, on the other hand, doesn't have to be because it can be built of top of `if`.

 In Lisp, the special form that lets you to build on top of the language itself is called a `macro`.
 You might ask, why doesn't my programming language have macros?
 But a better question is: if my language had macros, how easy would they be to use?

-Because most languages just aren't simple enough to build on top of themselves, so even if the functionality to do so is exposed, it isn't used.
-Not even by the language designers themselves.
+### (macroexpand 'defmacro)

+What's special about Lisp isn't that it has macros for building on top of the language, but that its syntax is simple enough that you actually use them.

+In other programming languages, syntax is more complex.
+Not only because it's less uniform, but because the code isn't represented the way it needs to be evaluated.
+While other programming languages toss around abstract syntax trees, in Lisp, your code is in the shape it has to be: a list of nested trees.

+That's in fact where the name, Lisp, originates.
+It's a list processing language, built for the purpose of transforming one list of code trees to another.

+It's because of Lisp's syntax that you can unfold code in your mind the way it's unfolded by the compiler: recursively.
+No need to walk an entire tree of code to add special hooks to transform it.
+With Lisp macros, you can compose code transformations as standalone functions, and as you do so, you only need to handle the level of the code tree you're already thinking about.

 ### (def simple)

+So, what do I mean when I say Lisp is simple?
+I mean simple in that it uses parenthesis to order expressions rather than arbitrary rules; and simple in that an operation is listed first and its arguments after, because that's the way functions are used, and in Lisp, everything acts like a function.

-So what does it mean to say Lisp is simple?
-I mean simple in the sense that I couldn't help but smile while learning it.
-In the moments where I realized a programming language could be built out of a small set of rules, and that such rules could be so logically transparent.
+I mean simple in the sense that I couldn't help but smile while learning Lisp.
+In the moments where I realized a programming language could be built around such a small set of rules, and that such rules could be so logically transparent.

-While learning Lisp I felt as if I was this a kid programmer with lots of questions about why things are the way they are and all my parent languages just said "Because," and then  Lisp came around and actually explained itself to me.
-The designers of my parent languages had their reasons too, sure; but they weren't evident to me while learning the language, whereas with Lisp they're fundamental to learning to use it well.
+While learning Lisp I felt like a kid programmer again.
+With lots of questions about why syntax is the way it is and while my parent languages just said "Because," Lisp came around and actually explained itself to me.
+I'm sure the designers of my parent languages had reasons for their syntax, too; but they weren't evident to me while learning the language, whereas with Lisp its syntax is fundamental to learning to use it well.
+As Lispsers like to say, "code is data, and data is code."

-// code is list of data